sgmurphy/wordpress-plugins/contextual-related-posts/readme.txt

 == Upgrade Notice ==

-= 3.5.3 =
+= 3.5.4 =
-Multiple bugs fixed.
+Bugs squished.
 Please upgrade to this version.